 Top tips from meldCX and Signagelive

-If you are planning to explore what computer vision can do for your digital signage plans, then:
+If you are planning to explore what computer vision can do for your Digital Signage plans, then:

 - Have lots of conversations to talk through what exactly you want to do.
 Without stakeholder buy-in, you’re likely to have to keep pausing, and stopping and re-starting your project.
 Consider the data everyone deems important and what parameters you need to interrogate it.